Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 This trust can lead to stronger customer relationships and increased loyalty.
 In particular, it benefits governments by increasing citizen engagement and helping connect them to local administrations.

-But how does it look in real life?
+But how does it look in action?

 Sneak peek: the 7 principles at work